Changissnz/my_thoughts_on_AI__07-30-2026/README.md

 by Anthropic's systems completely went over my head.
 Looking back, I was actually somewhat dull and inattentive to a lot of matters during that time.
 So yes... people such as me definitely cannot go up against A.I. brains that easily.
 One v One is definitely no longer something feasible, ever since Google's AlphaGo system.
+**CORRECTION: actually, it was the Jacobian conjecture that Anthropic's Claude disproved.
+My bad.
+I'm so sorry for putting out the claim that Claude disproved Fermat's Last Theorem.**

 The goalpost will just keep on moving further and further along.
 Some people will find time to play a little in these developments.
 Times will be challenging to maintain interest and enthusiasm for continuing advancing this field.
 And the politics involved